jfjlaros/bin-parser/README.md

           split:
             - 0x09

+### Defining new types
+Types can be added by subclassing the BinParseFunctions class.
+Suppose we need a function that inverts all bits in a byte.
+We first have to make a subclass that implements this function:

+    class Invert(BinParseFunctions):
+        def inv(self, data):
+            return data ^ 0xff

+By default, the new type will read one byte and process it with the `inv` function.
+In this case there is no need to define the type in `types.yml`.

+Now we can initiate the parser with this new class:

+    parser = bin_parser.BinParser(open('something.dat'), open('structure.yml'),
+        open('types.yml'), functions=Invert)

+See `examples/prince/` for a working example.

 ## Defaults
 To save some space and time writing our types definitions, the following default values are used: